 What do you look for in a Graduate student?

 Excellent musicianship is a given–good ear, developed technique and gestural language, good rehearsal techniques, knowledge of history and repertoire.
 Beyond that?
-Inter- and intra-personal skills, a willingness to take risks, a hard worker, positive attitude (no whiners allowed), an entrepreneurial spirit, an independent, intelligent thinker and doer, a reader, a team player, a good heart, someone who is talented in areas other than music, someone who will go out and change the wind band world in a significant way.
+Inter- and intra-personal skills, a willingness to take risks, a hard worker, positive attitude (no whiners allowed), an entrepreneurial spirit, an independent, intelligent thinker and doer, a reader, a team player, a good heart, someone who is interested in and active in areas other than music, someone who will go out and change the wind band world in a significant way.
+How are you different than everyone else who wants a graduate degree?
+What needs to change in the wind band world?
+How are you going to change it?

 Do I need to have teaching experience to be accepted into the graduate program?